 Let’s pick right up where we left off.
 If you’re not currently logged into your DigitalOcean server as your superuser account, do that first.
 Now we’re going to install Node, but we’re going to skip using NVM on our server because some modules are a little sketchy with it, and we want a live server to be as stable as possible.
-To that end, we’re going to install just the latest long-term-stable version, which as of the time I created this tutorial is 8.9.4.
+To that end, we’re going to install the latest 8.x version, which should work fine with our code and not introduce any breaking changes, even if it's higher than 8.11.1.

 First, let’s get Node installed.
 Type the following: